- Purchase the complete Expat Arrivals Malaysia Guide (PDF)

 Mobiles, or 'handphones' as they are referred to in Malaysia, are available from a wide range of providers.
 Expats can use their cellphones from their home country, and just sign up for a local sim.

 Mobile service providers offer competitive rates thanks to the number of rivals that exist in Malaysia.
-Expats should shop around to find the best offers and deals.
-Customers can sign up for pre-paid or post-paid mobile services.
-Both are easily available and require little paperwork.
+Expats should shop around to find the best offers and deals, and can sign up for pre-paid or post-paid mobile services.
+Both are readily available and require little paperwork.

 English media and news in Malaysia